robertwaredev/scripts/docs/Fogstone.md

 # To Do

-- Set up Resource System dynamically getting values based on input action maps.
-- Create more specific debug messaging for resource system which factors in the event that triggers the resource system.
 - Update Charge System debug messaging to match the style of the Resource System.
 - Create generic map of debug message toggles.
-- Create generic map of resource regeneration toggles.
 - Create generic map of status effect toggles, like for checking death, stunned, god mode, etc.
 - Create resource modifier volumes like the pain causing volume, but for any resource pool.
 - Continuous jumping w/ bunny hopping (velocity acceleration)